alle-likhitha/Web_Implementation_Of_Text_To_Image_Generation_Using_GANs/README.md

-- AttnGAN directory has the back-end part.
+- GAN-backend directory has the back-end part.

-- web-app-GAN-master directory has the front-end part.
+- Flask-frontend directory has the front-end part.